venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/search.md

 For BERT embedding I suggest to use sentence-transformers from Huggingface library.
 You can find sample codes in https://towardsdatascience.com/how-to-build-a-semantic-search-engine-with-transformers-and-faiss-dcbea307a0e8

+### Knowledge Base (KB) Article Suggestor

+A state-of-the-art search engine paired with a question-answering model.
+Alternative to Keyword-based search (Elastic/Coveo) which can’t answer questions.

+Personas: Customers, TSE, TAM, CSMs

+NLP + Col(v)BERT + Document Retriever + Question Answering

+1. Index our knowledge base
+2. Receive a question
+3. Find responsive documents
+4. Return the answer to the question

+Col(v)BERT, our custom-trained version of ColBERT, then searches for passages that contain the answer to the question.

+Major Components
+- Website scraping service
+- Content management managemnt
+- and index management system.

 Used machine learning to automate below tasks,

 - **Data Clustering** - Measure distance between words and/or documents to automatically discover topics (e.g. by **data clustering**) and **classify** query to one of these topics.